Digital Microphone

 • No hardware flow control

-1. From the beginning to the end of the recording, the captured audio data is decoded and transmitted to the PC terminal via UART.
+1. From start to finish of recording, the collected voice data is encoded by Codec as PCM data and sent to the PC terminal via UART.

-3. Use audio parsing software to view the waveform of the decoded voice, or play the voice.
+2. Use the audio parsing software to view the decoded voice waveform and play the voice.

 Code Overview